QuaiGoner/docker-box/README.md

 docker compose up -d && sudo chmod 777 retroarch/ && sudo chmod -R 777 retroarch/ && docker compose restart

 ```
-I am not good with Unix permissions, so after initial docker image start we make a chmod 777 and restart container for retroarch to be able to work.

 To make retroarch proper fullscreen - just restart retroarch

 ---